samukallio/retro-z80/hardware/README.md

   <img src="https://github.com/samukallio/retro-z80/blob/main/media/block-diagram.png?raw=true">
 </p>

+This document describes the hardware design of the machine in detail.
+Aside from the Z80 CPU, the design uses common 55ns SRAM and 150ns EEPROM memory chips, 74HCxx series chips for simple glue logic, and ATF22V10C-15PU programmable logics (PLDs) for more complex timing and control logic.
+The use of PLDs in particular makes the design relatively compact: the breadboard prototype fits on four 63-row solderless breadboards.
+The ATF22V10 is compatible with the (discontinued) Lattice GAL22V10 introduced in the 1980s.
+All of the chips used in the project are roughly contemporaneous, which was one of the design goals of the project.

+For schematics, see the KiCad project under `kicad/` or the SVG renders `z80.svg` and `z80-video.svg`.
+There is no PCB design at this point, as the prototype is still a work-in-progress.
+I would at least like to add a simple variable-frequency audio tone generator before transfering the design to a PCB.

+The logic functions performed by the PLDs are expressed in a programming language called CUPL (see the `.pld` files under `cupl/`).
+These logic description files are compiled into fuse maps (`.jed` files) using the WinCUPL tool, [available for free](https://www.microchip.com/en-us/development-tool/wincupl) from Microchip.
+The fuse maps are then programmed into an ATF22V10 similar to programming an EEPROM.
+Both commerical and open source programmers exist for these chips.

-## Core System
+## Base System

-The core system is a basic Z80 design with ROM, RAM, and two 8-bit registers mapped to I/O ports.
+The base system is a basic Z80 design with ROM, RAM, and two 8-bit registers mapped to I/O ports.

-### Memory address decoding
+### ROM, RAM, and memory address decoding

 A 74HC138 3-to-8 line decoder is used to decode address lines A13, A14 and A15, splitting the 64K address space into 8x8K segments.
 The first segment ($0000-$1FFF) is mapped to an 8K EEPROM (AT28C64B) and the second segment ($2000-$3FFF) is mapped to an 8K SRAM (AS6C6264).
 The third segment ($4000-$5FFF) is mapped to VRAM (or rather, the VRAM control circuitry, which arbitrates access to VRAM).
 The remaining segments ($6000-$FFFF) are unmapped.